 African Studies, MA ’19

-Ridwan chose Johns Hopkins SAIS for its reputation as a top graduate program for international relations, where he could expand his knowledge of public policy and diplomacy in the U.S. The school’s location in Washington, DC has also provided Ridwan the unique experience of directly leveraging the knowledge acquired from the classroom in the field.
-It also offers the benefit of networking with key stakeholders of emerging African markets.
-Additionally, the international economics component of the program will provide Ridwan with the quantitative skills that are in high demand.
+Ridwan applied to Johns Hopkins SAIS because of its reputation as a top graduate program in international relations and its rigorous coursework in political economy, economics, and quantitative methods.
+The school’s location in Washington, DC has provided Ridwan the unique experience of directly leveraging the knowledge acquired from the classroom in the field.
+It also offers the benefit of networking with key stakeholders operating at the nexus of US and Africa business and foreign affairs.

 Ridwan appreciates the rich diversity of the school community.
 He has formed great relationships with inspiring colleagues from all over the world and has learned more about their home countries while sharing about his as well.

 Events hosted on campus have been an exciting part of learning outside the classroom.
-In his work for the Office of the Dean, Ridwan has engaged with business and government leaders including philanthropist and tech giant Bill Gates, Danish Politician Brian Mikelsen, U.S. Secretary of Defense Jim Mattis, and former U.S. Secretary of State Condoleezza Rice.
+In his work for the Office of the Dean, Ridwan has engaged with business and government leaders including philanthropist and tech giant Bill Gates, CNN journalist Wolf Blitzer, Danish Minister Brian Mikelsen, U.S. Secretary of Defense Jim Mattis, and former U.S. Secretary of State Condoleezza Rice.
+As the Co-President of the SAIS Africa Association, he has hosted African business executives and presidential candidates such as Martin Fayulu, Kingsley Moghalu, and Oby Ezekwesili to roundtable discussions on development in Africa.